Broadway (electoral district)

-Broadway is a former electoral division in the Canadian province of Manitoba.
-It was created in 1989 and eliminated in 1999, with its territory redistributed into the ridings of Wellington, Point Douglas and Fort Rouge.
+Broadway is a former provincial electoral district of Manitoba, Canada.
+It was created in 1989 and eliminated in 1999, with its territory redistributed into the ridings of Wellington, Point Douglas, and Fort Rouge.

 Many of Broadway's residents were low-income.
 Throughout its existence, the riding was represented by Conrad Santos of the New Democratic Party.

+After it ceased to exist in 1999, Santos challenged George Hickes for the Point Douglas NDP nomination, but lost, so Santos subsequently ran and was elected in the new division of Wellington.